 Evidence & safety

-A practical note on How to keep sensitive skin days realistic in facial wellness content for a morning puffiness search that needs conservative language, written with realistic expectations and a specific next step.
+A practical note on Evidence limit: sensitive skin days for a morning puffiness search that needs conservative language, written with realistic expectations and a specific next step.

 Direct answer